 - 3/8” low profile

-The 3/8” is widely used by professional saw users due to its agility, cutting speed when used with powerful motors, low weight and flexible to make accurate and precise cuts.
+The 3/8” is widely used by professionals saw users due to its agility, cutting speed when used with powerful motors, low weight, and flexibility to make accurate and precise cuts.

 Disclaimer!
 You cannot interchange a 3/8” with a 3/8” low profile chain.